Geonovum/NLDT-Architectuur/en/respec/H5-capabilities.md

 #### Sense & Actuate

 Some Digital Twins are capable of processing (measurement) data in real-time, monitoring (to see if policy also has the desired effect in the policy cycle), and optionally reacting to changes.
-This requires computational rules (algorithms) that can quickly analyze data and take action based on results.
+This requires computational rules (algorithms) that can quickly analyse data and take action based on results.
 Measurements are stored, so that in the future they can be used to make a statement about a series from the past to possibly observe a trend in indicators.

 #### Integration